REPTILE HEATING.

 Ceramic Heat Lamps: These are a ceramic heat element designed not to give off

-with a hot bulb.
+contact with a hot bulb.
 The surface temperature of these heat emitters is in excess of 200oC

 so will do serious damage to skin of any type upon contact.
 As these bulbs give off a lot